anonymous-systems/web-application/docs/DECISIONS.md

   of the terms of service and privacy policy, as well as providing a profile picture and username.
 Attempting to access private routes without completing onboarding will automatically redirect users to the onboarding page.

+## Cypress for E2E Testing
+- **Method**: Cypress for end-to-end testing
+- **Date**: 2025-08-06
+- **Reason**: Cypress is a powerful testing framework that allows for easy setup and provides a rich set of features for testing web applications.
+It integrates well with Next.js and Firebase, making it suitable for our project.